MissKittin/bash-ssg/database/pages/error/README.md

 # Default error pages
 Configure your web server with path to `<renderedPagesDirectory>/<errorCode>/index.html`
-You do not need to edit these files.
+Edit if you need to translate them